-Under Act No. 04 of 2020, the Plant Health Section under the Ministry of Agriculture and the Tropical Pesticides Research Authority have been merged together to form the Tanzania Plant Health and Pesticides Authority (TPHPA) to provide a single authority for enforcing sanitary and phytosanitary measures.
-The TPHPA was created to improve coordination and remove duplication of regulatory roles.
-TPHPA manages pesticide registration and maintains lists of registered, restricted, and banned pesticides.
-A list of registered pesticides can be found at the Pesticide Stock Management System.
+Act No. 04 of 2020 established the Tanzania Plant Health and Pesticides Authority (TPHPA).
+TPHPA was created to improve coordination and remove duplication of regulatory roles.
+TPHPA manages pesticide registration and maintains lists of registered, restricted and banned pesticides.
+TPHPA operates under the Plant and Health Regulations of 2023.
+A list of registered pesticides can be found in the TPHPA Pesticide Stock Management System.
 In general, TPHPA uses Codex standards for tolerance levels.